ssmubc/Empathetic-Communication/README.md

 ## Credits

-This application was architected and developed by [Sean Woo](https://www.linkedin.com/in/seanwoo4/), [Aurora Cheng](https://www.linkedin.com/in/aurora-cheng04/), [Harshinee Sriram](https://www.linkedin.com/in/harshineesriram/), and [Aman Prakash](https://www.linkedin.com/in/aman-prakash-aa48b421b/).
+This application was architected and developed by [Sean Woo](https://www.linkedin.com/in/seanwoo4/), [Aurora Cheng](https://www.linkedin.com/in/aurora-cheng04/), [Harshinee Sriram](https://www.linkedin.com/in/harshineesriram/), [Nikhil Sinclair](https://www.linkedin.com/in/nikhil-sinclair-a68162280/), and [Aman Prakash](https://www.linkedin.com/in/aman-prakash-aa48b421b/).
 Thanks to the UBC Cloud Innovation Centre Technical and Project Management teams for their guidance and support.

 ## License